ISCDtoolbox/LinearElasticity/README.md

 A full description of all parameters and options that can be specified in the command line or in a parameter file [file.elas] can be found in the project [wiki](https://github.com/ICStoolbox/LinearElasticity/wiki).

 #####Quickstart
+You can test the installation and look at examples by entering the [demos](demos) directory and running the program:

+    cd demos/2d
+    elastic carre.mesh

-Running elastic with the input file 'carre.mesh' will produce an output that will look like:
+that will produce an output that will look like:

     user:~/code/LinearElasticity/demos/2d$ elastic carre
      - ELASTIC, Release 5.0c, Jan.19, 2016